 - You can simply put glue and screws

 - Or you can use nuts and bolts instead of glue and screws

 And it is just that simple, and this method is proven to work every time.
 Although it will only support the one end of the half wall.

 Did you like our How to Keep Half Walls From Wobbling article?
-Please comment and check our other articles – How Long Does Drywall Mud Take to Dry could be intersting for you!
+Please check our other articles – How Long Does Drywall Mud Take to Dry could be interesting for you!